 There will be two types of inspection:

-Comprehensive inspections will be carried out at 10% of registered practices in 2015/16.
+Comprehensive inspections will be carried out at 10% of registered practices.

 - Addresses all five key questions CQC asks of services (safe, effective, caring, responsive, well-led).